openbroadcaster/observer/index.md

 ![Advanced Playlist](/observer/img/adv_playlist.jpg ){: .screenshot}

-Mixes Image slide show with accompanying Audio.
+Mixes Image slide show with apanying Audio.
 Cuts into Video section.
 Audio and image data may be played simultaneously.
 Image media will be added to the list on the right of the Playlist items, audio tracks on the left. `zoom in/zoom out` on the schedule of Playlist items to increase the resolution of the time scale.
 To create an Advanced Playlist containing `Dynamic Selections`, first create a __Standard__ Playlist containing Dynamic Selections, then add that Playlist to the Advanced Playlist.

 <br/>